Robust Spectral Watermark for Synthetic Tabular Data

 \item \textbf{C2ST} quantifies statistical indistinguishability between synthetic and real data.
 A logistic regression model is trained and evaluated on the training and validation sets, both of which contain a mix of real and synthetic data.
 We then report the complement of the ROC AUC averaged over all validation splits.
 Higher values indicate that the model cannot distinguish synthetic from real data.

 \item \textbf{MLE}: assesses downstream machine learning utility on supervised tasks.
-We train an XGBoost model~\cite{2016XGB} on synthetic data, then evaluate it on the real testing set, using AUC for the classification task and RMSE for the regression task.
+We train an XGBoost model~\citep{2016XGB} on synthetic data, then evaluate it on the real testing set, using AUC for the classification task and RMSE for the regression task.
 Higher MLE scores reflect better machine learning utility of the synthetic data. \end{enumerate}

 Regarding the metric for watermark detectability, we introduce the one-sided \textbf{Z-score} defined in~(\ref{eq:Z-score}) and \textbf{FPR / TPR}.
 For \textsc{Tab-Drw}, GLW, MUSE, and TabWak$^*$, we first define a method-specific row-level statistic \(T_i\), estimate its null mean and standard deviation from unwatermarked tables, and then standardize the table-level average into the unified one-sided Z-score.
 Specifically, \(T_i\) is the sign-alignment count for \textsc{Tab-Drw}, the green-interval hit count for GLW, the Bernoulli row score induced by percentile-based keying for MUSE, and the valid-bit accuracy after DDIM inversion for TabWak$^*$.
 For TabularMark, we instead retain the detector of~\citet{2024tabularmark}, which is tailored to its cell-based watermarking on a single numerical attribute with 10\% key-cell selection.